Housing

 The lack of social housing alternatives, the insufficient financial support allocated for rent expenses, high requirements (i.e. payslips, high quantities for deposit, etc.) and criteria in rental contracts and discrimination exposes many beneficiaries of protection to economic vulnerability and in some cases leads to destitution.[1]
 Although many NGOs who work with refugees and asylum seekers during the first phase try to mediate between refugees and house holders at the time they start looking for private housing, there is not a specialised agency or intermediate service for helping beneficiaries finding a home.
 Even in cases in which NGOs act as intermediaries, asylum seekers face serious discrimination in renting apartments.
 Some of them face homelessness and are accommodated in homeless shelters.[2]
 The NGO CEAR Euskadi denounced the discrimination that asylum seekers face in renting flats, and that 7 out of 10 real estate-agencies admit to implement explicit forms of discrimination, while the other 3 apply more subtle forms of it.[3]

-Such challenges continue also in 2022.
+Such challenges continued also in 2023.
 The lack of houses for rent and high prices in certain cities (i.e. Zaragoza) are also an impediment to the integration of refugees.[4]
 Similarly, the lack of sufficient public housing for persons at risk of exclusion has been described as another barrier that asylum seekers and refugees face in Spain.[5]
 The lack of private and public housing options makes refugees dependent to the asylum reception system while limiting their opportunities to have an independent life.[6]
+In its annual report on refugees in Spain and Europe, the NGO ‘CEAR’ recommended to design public policies to fight against housing exclusion and to foster access to housing to asylum seekers and refugees.
+The organisation also recommended to increase the stock of social housing and to reserve a percentage of it to refugees, as well as to implement tax incentives for landlords who decide to rent a flat to asylum seekers, refugees, migrants and statelessness persons.[7]

 A report launched by the NGOs Provivienda and Andalucía Acoge underlines the obstacles and the discrimination that racialised persons face in accessing housing.
 It also indicates that access to housing in Spain is the field in which persons face more racial discrimination.[8]

-Following the Government’s announcement of an upcoming law on the right to a state-sponsored house, around 50 stakeholders among NGOs, trade unions, and other groups joined to promote the “Initiative for a Law guaranteeing the Right to Housing”.[8]
-In February 2022, the law was approved by the Government and it has to undergo the parliamentary procedure to be approved.[9]
-The parliamentary procedure is still ongoing at the time of writing.
+Following the Government’s announcement of an upcoming law on the right to a state-sponsored housing, around 50 stakeholders among NGOs, trade unions, and other groups joined to promote the “Initiative for a Law guaranteeing the Right to Housing”.[9]
+The law was approved in May 2023.[10]
+Among its objectives, it aims at supporting groups facing significant challenges in accessing housing and at fostering the use of public housing.

 A report published by the Municipality of Barcelona in November 2021 brought to light the problem of “property racism”; among the report’s findings, resulted that as 9 out of 10 agencies admit to deny renting houses to persons due to ethnic discrimination.[13]